NextCapital/copy-service/CONSUMING.md

 ```

 The valid `substitutionKey` paths for these attributes are `value` and `nested.displayValue`.

+NOTE: If your substitutions are computationally expensive, you can pass in a function that returns them.
+The function won't be called unless one is actually needed, and it will only be called once if there are multiple substitutions used within a single copy key.

 See the generated documentation for more detail on method signatures.